just-a-it-techguy/cybersec-linux-cmdlinehacker-chapter1/README.md

 > this was run on windows host for virtual box
 > the machine is 3gb approx and ram is 2 gb
 <br>
-got to kali web site go to get kali  then got to virtual machines
+go to kali web site go to get kali  then got to virtual machines
 <br>
 <img width="1519" height="878" alt="image" src="https://github.com/user-attachments/assets/d6326186-f57a-4644-9729-2389625a8a26" />
 <br>